|

 ** The Septuagint (LXX) is a Greek translation of the Hebrew Scriptures (the Old

-controversial is the similar Hebrew word tannim.
-This is usually presumed to be the plural
+controversial Hebrew word for these creatures is the similar-sounding tannim.
+This is often presumed to be the plural

 of the word for jackal (tan; a mammalian “howler”).
 But in several places, the context clearly